corcor27/Introduction_to_R/_episodes/11-hpc-intro.md

 >* **Plots pane:**
 >The plots pane in RStudio is used to interact with graphical output from your R code.
 You can visualise, explore, manage, and export data plots.
 >* **Help pane:**
->Serves as a valuable resource for learning about R programming, exploring package functionality, troubleshooting issues, and finding answers to your questions.
+>The help pane serves as a valuable resource for learning about R programming, exploring package functionality, troubleshooting issues, and finding answers to your questions.
 {: .callout}

 >## Important to explore and practice